pikipupiba/FrontOfHouseProductions/memory-bank/activeContext.md

   - techContext.md
   - activeContext.md (this file)
   - hosting-deployment.md
+- Implemented all major pages accessible from the main navigation:
+  - Services page with detailed service offerings
+  - Equipment page with categorized equipment listings
+  - Portfolio page with project showcase and testimonials
+  - About page with company history, values, and team information
+  - Contact page with contact form and information
 - Fixed PostCSS configuration in the Next.js project to use ES Module syntax instead of CommonJS syntax
+- Fixed login navigation links in navbar to correctly point to "/auth/login" instead of "/login"
+- Resolved client/server component issues with metadata in Contact page by creating a separate layout file
 - Successfully ran the development server with npm run dev
 - Set up Vercel deployment for the frontend application
 - Created vercel.json configuration file with settings for Supabase integration